CT-Hackerspace/cth-website/src/content/blog/qi-charging-phone-wasnt-a-failure-after-all.md

 author: Bremster
 ---

-# Qi Charging Phone Wasn't A Failure After All

 ![Qi Wireless Charging Receiver Soldered - Samsung Galaxy Exhilarate SGH-i577](/uploads/2016/09/2016-09-10-14.32.03a-300x234.jpg)

 A few days ago I posted how my [wireless phone charging hack](/blog/diy-wireless-phone-charging-works-and-doesnt-work-at-the-same-time/) was a failure.
 I tried soldering in a Qi Receiver into my old school Samsung Galaxy Exhilarte SGH-i577 phone.
 While I got all the goodies crammed in the phone, the phone got waaaaay hot when charging.
 So much so that the phone gave a warning saying the battery is over-temp and charging was stopped!
 Fast forward a couple days.
 I figured I could try a different charging pad.
 Guess what?
 It worked perfectly and the phone didn't get hot!
 I can't explain it.
 I'm not a Qi expert but I did poke around on Wikipedia to learn more about the [Qi technology](https://en.wikipedia.org/wiki/Qi_(inductive_power_standard)).
 From Wikipedia: